 Go for something with a catchy title that will be an interesting discussion point with the audition panel.
 Make sure you have asked your teacher how to pronounce the composer’s name.
 See if you can find out an interesting fact about the composer that you can throw into the conversation.
 A quick search online should reveal plenty of information as a starting point.

-We offer 1-to-1 lessons at our studio in East Dulwich to help students prepare for the Music Scholarship & Aptitude Test.
+We offer 1-to-1 lessons on Zoom to help students prepare for the Music Scholarship & Aptitude Test.
 These sessions are open to all musicians from any area.
-Email to enquire about availability.

 Keep an eye out for our new article in the 2020 Scholarships supplement publication from Music Teacher Magazine all about the Music Aptitude Test and State School Scholarships.
 Released on 1st September.